 We implemented new features to make sure you can properly handle requests from your users.
-Once you identify the individual in the Admin Panel of the User List, you will now find an Export button that allows you to export in CSV all the data that the platform stores about that user.
+Once you identify the individual in the Cloud4Wi Dashboard of the User List, you will now find an Export button that allows you to export in CSV all the data that the platform stores about that user.

 In the same profile page, the Delete button has been altered to delete any trace of personal data related to the user, to make sure you respect the right of individuals to be forgotten.
 This button will delete the user’s profile data, logs of connections, visits, interactions with the apps, logs of communications, associated devices and many other pieces of data technically required to operate the service that have been properly mapped by our team.